SynedraAcus/phylome/README.md

 ### Scripts

-#### cluster_diatoms.py
-Clusters potentially homologous sequences based on BLAST output.
-The algorithm is approximately similar to that of COG

 #### find_multiplicates.py
 Takes a BLAST TSV file and (optionally) a multiFASTA.
 Returns IDs and (if the FASTA is available) sequences of the multiplicated genes using